 The Americans with Disabilities Act (ADA) makes it possible for people with disabilities to have better access to the community.
-PSTA's "functional" DART certification process will encourage people to use regular PSTA fixed-route service whenever possible.
+PSTA's DART eligibility process will encourage people to use regular PSTA fixed-route service whenever possible.
 In this way, PSTA is ensuring that DART will only be used by those who truly need the service.
-A "functional" certification process determines if a person has the ability to use the regular bus.
+The eligibility process determines if a person has the ability to use the regular bus.
 It does not make decisions based on the type of disability you have or a specific diagnosis by a physician.
 Rather, it determines if you are able to do such things as travel to a bus stop, board a bus, and navigate the fixed route system.
-In-person assessments are also utilized on an as-needed basis to facilitate determining eligibility.
 Eligibility for DART service is based on how a person's disability under ADA affects daily life activities which would prevent the use of accessible fixed-route service.

 There are two categories under which a person can be eligible for DART:

 Eligibility includes those persons who, because of their disability, cannot independently use a regular, accessible bus.Category 2

 Eligibility pertains to situations in which a person cannot travel independently to or from a bus stop.